 I also recommend a walk to discover the Retiro Park Christmas lights.
 Twinkling lights illuminate the trees and landscaping, transforming the park into a winter wonderland.
-Both locals and travelers like taking a leisurely stroll here to enjoy the festive ambiance.
+Both locals and travelers like taking a stroll here to enjoy the festive ambiance.

 But Madrid’s Christmas decorations provide more than simply a pretty sight.
 Families and friends wander across the city and take in the festive mood as they serve as a gathering point for the city’s residents and tourists.
 There’s always something to do and see with all the festive events and activities that are held across the city throughout the holiday season.
 So, just jump into the festive mood while you’re celebrating Christmas in Madrid and be ready to take so many pictures along the way: your Instagram feed will thank you!